malsami/KIA4SM_LSTM/README.md

 Evaluation.py.
 Evaluation prints the confusion matrix and classification report.
 Tensorboard can be launched by typing tensorboard -–logdir=logs/ into the terminal and logs from trained models can be visualized

 **4. Prediction:**
-predictin.py.
-A CSV file will be save with actual and predictied values.
+prediction.py.
+A CSV file will be save with actual and predicted values.
 The trained model should be loaded first.

 **5. Plotting:**
 Plotting.py.
 Another way to visualize the model built.